Deep Purple: Concert tours

 Deep Purple are considered to be one of the hardest touring bands in the world.
 They have toured the world since 1968 (with the exception of their 1976–1984 split).
 In 2007, the band received a special award for selling more than 150,000 tickets in France, with 40 dates in the country in 2007 alone.
 Also in 2007, Deep Purple's Rapture of the Deep tour was voted number 6 concert tour of the year (in all music genres) by Planet Rock listeners.
 The Rolling Stones' A Bigger Bang tour was voted number 5 and beat Purple's tour by only 1%.
 Deep Purple released a new live compilation DVD box, Around the World Live, in May 2008.
 In February 2008, the band made their first-ever appearance at the State Kremlin Palace in Moscow, Russia at the personal request of Dmitry Medvedev who at the time was a chairman of the state owned Gazprom company, which sponsored the concert, and who was considered a shoo-in for the seat of the Presidency of Russia.
 Prior to that, Deep Purple has toured Russia several times starting as early as 1996 but has not been considered to have played such a significant venue previously.
 The band was part of the entertainment for the FIS Nordic World Ski Championships 2009 in Liberec, the Czech Republic.

+On March 30, 2026 Deep Purple announced a North American tour with 24 dates through August & September 2026, with special guests Kansas and Jefferson Starship.